Protecting Reef Grazers to Enable Coral Reef Recovery in Belize

 Dr. Peter Mumby explains the importance of parrotfish as grazers maintaining the health of coral reefs to a large group of fishermen in Belize City.
 Photo © WCS

-A second set of the new regulations helps protect the endangered Nassau Grouper (Epinephelus striatus), which is currently listed as Endangered by the IUCN Red List of Threatened Species.
-Fishing of the Nassau Grouper is still allowed but is now heavily regulated – there is now a minimum and maximum size limit, and all groupers must be brought in whole so that catch rates can be monitored.
-Additionally, spawning aggregations of Nassau grouper are protected, and spearfishing is now banned within marine reserves.
+A second set of regulations helped protect the endangered Nassau Grouper (Epinephelus striatus), listed as Endangered by the IUCN Red List of Threatened Species.
+Fishing of the Nassau Grouper became heavily regulated – with minimum and maximum size limits, and all groupers must be brought in whole so that catch rates can be monitored.
+Additionally, spawning aggregations of Nassau grouper are protected, and spearfishing is banned within marine reserves.
 A third set of regulations creates a number of “no-take” zones in protected areas, which are closed to fishing.
 The areas selected are biodiversity hotspots with unique and/or fragile ecosystems and/or species.

 How successful has it been?

-It is difficult at this time to evaluate the effect that the national-level ban on major reef-grazers has had on Belize’s coral reef health due to the fact that the law was passed just a few years ago in 2009.
-WCS is conducting ongoing monitoring at Glover’s Reef to evaluate the recovery of parrotfish at this site, but there are no clear indications of increases in density yet.
-There is however some strong evidence that the fishing ban is helping reef-grazers recover.
+There is some strong evidence that the fishing ban is helping reef-grazers recover.
 In 2011, the herbivore biomass in Belize surpassed levels recorded in 2006 and increased 33% above the low levels measured in 2009.
-This increase in herbivore biomass should in time signify a decrease in algae dominance in Belize’s reefs.
+This increase in herbivore biomass should in time translate to a decrease in algae dominance in Belize’s reefs.

 The effectiveness of the fishing ban in restoring fish populations and coral assemblages in Belize was evaluated in a study between 2009 and 2011.
 Increases in herbivorous fish biomass were found at approximately half of the studied sites, but coral and macroalgal cover stayed the same.
 However, the authors of the study attribute the lack of change in coral and algae cover to how recent the ban on fishing reef-grazers was.